5 Fun Indoor Activities in the Lake District

 This Grade I listed building is a must-visit if you’re a fan of the Arts and Crafts movement, history, architecture, or design.
-It stays open in the wintertime, so you can visit all year round, and it’s the perfect place to escape to on a rainy day.
+It stays open in the wintertime, so you can visit all year round, and it’s the perfect place to escape to on a rainy day for indoor activities.

 Built in 1901, the home was designed to be a holiday home for Sir Edward Holt and his wife and five children.
 Mackay Hugh Baillie Scott was the architect, who had made a name for himself prior to this project by publishing his sketches and ideas in an art and design magazine called The Studio.

 As well as being able to explore the home itself, it has a cafe that is a great shout for lunch, as they serve fabulous freshly prepared food.